matthewwall/weewx-interceptor/readme.txt

 Change the DNS entry so that the internet bridge device sends directly to the driver.
-If you control DNS on the network, you can make the internet bridge send to a the driver by creating a DNS entry for the host to which the internet bridge tries to send its data.
+If you control DNS on the network, you can make the internet bridge send to the driver by creating a DNS entry for the host to which the internet bridge tries to send its data.

 1a) If you run pfsense, simply add an entry in the Services -> DNS forwarder